 Physically the Duncraig edible garden will consist of a small number of communal vegetable plots in raised beds, together with some dwarf fruit trees and a central space to be retained for workshops, public use and community group meetings.
-A draft concept plan of the proposed Duncraig edible garden has been prepared and forms Attachment 3 to this Report.
+A draft concept plan of the proposed Duncraig edible garden has been prepared and forms Attachment 3 to Report CJ004-02/14.